Having a social media presence is table stakes for most brands. Audits ensure you’re making the most of these platforms.

 You don’t want to simply mimic other businesses in your space, but there’s value in knowing how they’re using these platforms.

 Pro tip: There are tons of settings you want to be aware of, especially when it comes to targeting, during a paid social campaign setup.
 Facebook makes it easier now to spend your money efficiently with Automated Placements and Dynamic Ad formats, but pay attention to who you’re showing your ads to as well.

 Once your social media audit is complete, it’s time to take stock of your findings.
 Schedule a time to chat with your team to discuss the audit results.
 You can highlight key takeaways, then create action items to implement from there.

 This is also when you can discuss any new tactics or platforms you all may want to try.
-If others in your field are hopping on the TikTok train, for example, it could be worth trying out (or at least snagging your company name as a profile handle in the event that the platform gains traction with your audience).
+If others in your field are hopping on the TikTok train, for example, it could be worth trying out.

-Pro tip: Once you’ve audited your paid social program, you can start making cuts for efficiency.
+Pro tip: Once you’ve audited your social program, you can start optimizing for efficiency.
 It’s easy to spend a lot and have nothing to show for it.
-Learn from that, then start building back up from the areas that did perform well — and make sure you’re adding in those tests.
+Learn from that, then start building back up from the areas that did perform well and conducting A/B tests to continue optimizing your paid social campaigns.

 9. Create a schedule for regular social media audits

 Much like campaign creation, metrics analysis, and strategizing, a social media audit isn’t a one-and-done process.
 Rather, it’s something you want to carve out time to do on a regular basis.